 - Kuwahara, Sueo.
 “The Development of Small Islands in Japan: An Historical Perspective.”
 Journal of Marine and Island Cultures, vol. 1, no. 1, 2012, pp. 38–45., doi:10.1016/j.imic.2012.04.004.

 - ritokei – 離島経済新聞

-- This number fluctuates year to year due to the competing forces of depopulation, repopulation policies and national defense strategies.
+- Of those 416, only 257 are covered by the Remote Islands Development Law.
+This number fluctuates year to year due to the competing forces of depopulation, repopulation policies and national defense strategies.
 More to come on that! ↩

 - Nowadays Okinawa falls into this category too.
 See?
 This gets complicated pretty quickly. ↩